Chocolate and apricot millefeuille

 Then pour this milk and chocolate ganache into the tofu cream and blend with an immersion blender until you obtain a smooth consistency.

-Mix the edges and bottom of the jug with a spatula from time to time to be able to blend everything well.
+Stir the sides and bottom of the jug with a spatula occasionally to ensure everything is blended well.

 Pour into a container, cover with cling film and leave to rest in the fridge for at least 4 hours, preferably overnight.

-When the tofu cream is almost ready, prepare the puff pastry.
+When the tofu cream is almost ready, prepare the pastry.

-Open the roll of spelled puff pastry and cut it into 3 equal parts along the long side, so as to obtain 3 rectangles.
+Open the puff pastry roll and cut it into 3 equal parts along the long side, so as to obtain 3 rectangles.

-Place the rectangles on baking paper on 2 baking trays, brush with the apricot jam.
+Place the rectangles on baking paper on 2 baking trays, brush with apricot jam.

-Bake in a fan oven at around 160˚C for 15 minutes.
-The temperature must not be too high otherwise the jam would burn, so always check the pastry and as soon as it is nice and golden, remove it from the oven.
-Allow to cool at room temperature for 30 minutes.
+Bake in a convection oven at about 160˚C for 15 minutes.
+The temperature shouldn't be too high, otherwise the spreadable jam will burn.
+So, keep an eye on the pastry and remove it from the oven as soon as it's golden brown.
+Let it cool at room temperature for 30 minutes.

-Take the tofu cream from the fridge, transfer to a pastry bag, cut off the tip a little to fill the cake.
+Take the tofu cream from the fridge, transfer it to a pastry bag, and cut off a small tip to fill the cake.

 Take a plate and start assembling the millefeuille cake.

-Make a stripe of tofu cream on the plate to attach the first layer of baked puff pastry so that it does not slip.
+Make a strip of tofu cream on the plate to stick the first layer of cooked puff pastry so it doesn't slip.

-Now fill with the tofu cream, use around 200g, make spikes on the edges of the pastry and then fill the centre.
-The spikes must be nice and homogeneous.
+Now fill with the tofu cream, using about 200g, and make some peaks along the edges of the pastry, then fill the center.
+The peaks should be nice and even.

-Now fill with about 70 g of apricot jam and then about 30 g of chocolate and hazelnut spreadable cream.
+Now fill with about 70 g of apricot jam and then about 30 g of chocolate and hazelnut spread.

 Then fill again with the 3 fillings in the same way.

-Make the spikes with the tofu cream and then cover with the jam and the spread.
+Make spikes with the tofu cream and then cover with the jam and spread.

-Lay the third layer of puff pastry, sprinkle a little icing sugar.
+Place the third layer of puff pastry and sprinkle with a little icing sugar.

 The cake is ready to be served.

-Cut the slice using a serrated knife and serrate the pastry well, do not press or the cream will come out of the sides.
+Cut the slice using a serrated knife and cut the pastry well, do not press or the cream will come out from the sides.